Colorado Business Name Search (Step-by-Step Guide)

 Sole proprietorships and general partnerships do not have to register with the Colorado Secretary of State.
 They must, however, use the business owner’s name as the business name.
 Partnerships must use the partners’ surnames.

-If a sole proprietorship or general partnership wish to conduct business under another name, it must register the ‘doing business as’ (DBA) name.
+If a sole proprietorship or general partnership wishes to conduct business under another name, it must register the ‘doing business as’ (DBA) name.

 Limited Liability Companies (LLCs)